bolilla/id_vision/05-Centralised-control-vs-distribution-and-auditing.md

 In the first case, the creation of guidelines for the decision making is a good practice that helps with the job, but is not mandatory.
 In the second case, it is mandatory to set a framework for the work of the external parties.
 Without that framework, there would only be personal (individual) opinions.

 ## TODO internal - external concept and the contact with reality.
 Link the keynote

+## TODO Self service as a fashion and its implications

+TODO analyse the impact of human error Vs internal fraud in self-service